grim1z/FastAyPlayer/README.md

   * **`DE`** = Address where the player will jump back into your program.
   * **`HL`** = Address of the FAP music data.
 Don't forget to disable interrupts (di), as initialisation makes massive use of the stack.
-If you want to play the same music several times, you'll need to save and restore the initialization routine.

 ### Step 4: Let's play!